How to: Add or Remove References By Using the Reference Manager

 The Solution tab lists all compatible projects within the current solution, in the Projects sub-tab.

 A project can reference another project that targets a different version of the .NET Framework.
 For example, you could create a project that targets the .NET Framework 4 but that references an assembly that’s been built for the .NET Framework 2.
 However, the .NET Framework 2 project can’t reference a .NET Framework 4 project.
-For more information, see Targeting a Specific .NET Framework Version.
+For more information, see Targeting a Specific .NET Framework Version or Profile.

 A project that targets the .NET Framework 4 is incompatible with a project that targets the .NET Framework 4 Client Profile.

 In Visual Studio 2012, a file reference instead of a project reference is created if one project targets the .NET Framework 4 and another project targets an earlier version.

 A project that targets the .NET for Windows Store apps can’t add a project reference to a project that targets the .NET Framework and vice versa.